craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 I use fine-grained sea salt.
 Fine grained salt will dissolve faster into the dough than something with larger grains like kosher salt.

 Salt [does a lot of things](https://www.kingarthurbaking.com/pro/reference/salt) to bread.
 Don’t use iodized salt.
 Iodine can impart a flavor to the bread.
-If you forget to add salt, the bread will taste noticably "flat".
+If you forget to add salt, the bread will taste noticeably "flat".
 Because of this, I have not forgotten to add salt a second time.

 #### Yeast (from {% raw %}{{200*fac}}{% endraw %} g leaven)

 We don’t use a traditional baker’s yeast, but a levain made from fermented flour and water.
 I'm not covering how to make a starter in this document.
 I have never actually made one, just asked friends for bits of theirs.

-I tend to keep my starter in the fridge during the week, and revivce it on Fridays to bake.
+I tend to keep my starter in the fridge during the week, and revive it on Fridays to bake.
 If I skip baking for a week I do tend to feed the starter, although have occasionally forgotten to do so with no real ill effects.

 ### My Schedule